-The second case arises during the translation from the core abstract syntax into the back-ends.
+The second case arises during the translation from the core abstract syntax into the back-ends, which are themselves EDSLs embedded in Haskell.
 Both the core language and the back-ends make use of polymorphic functions and class constraints.
-As a matter of software engineering, we do not want Copilot's core functions to be dependent on the classes introduced in the back-ends-doing so would require modifying the core each time a new back-end is added.
+As a matter of software engineering, we do not want Copilot's core functions to be dependent on the classes introduced in the back-ends-doing so would require modifying functions and datatypes defined in the core with new class constraints for each time a new back-end is added!